satish28/Blog/content/running/april-23-run.md

 #### Perceived Effort

 Even though the pace was slower than usual by 30secs per km, it felt a bit harder effort.
-A lot of rolling hills.
-Not used to run in the continuos inclined decline cycle.
+A lot of rolling hills, have to get used to it.
 Legs feel fine, the continous incline and decline stresses the mind.

 ##### Things to Work